petervcvives/miniPAM/README.md

 To start the tool run "python miniPam.py" in a venv updated with the requirements_win.txt or requirements_macos installed.

+# First time start

+When started for the first time it wil create a SQlite database and a configuration file.
+It will ask where to save the SQLlite database and the configuration file will be saved in root folder as 'miniPAM.config'.
+The default database location will be

 # Implemented functionality

 The foloowing function are implemneted